pubsubdb/pubsubdb/docs/distributed_orchestration.md

 In this scenario, tasks `A`, `B`, and `C` are started almost simultaneously and proceed in parallel.
 The vertical bars (`|`) denote the independence of the tasks from each other.
 They are not waiting for the preceding task to complete before moving forward, thus exhibiting non-blocking behavior.

 This independence and parallelism inherently presented in asynchronous operations introduce a core challenge for distributed orchestration systems: how to ensure that the final result of the workflow accurately and efficiently reflects the outcomes of all completed tasks.
 The resolution of this challenge calls for strategies that not only manage the orchestration of asynchronous operations but also accurately consolidate the results to drive subsequent processes.
 The forthcoming sections of this document detail such a strategy.

 ## Event-Condition-Action: The Computational Unit for Event-Driven Architectures

-In the realm of event-driven architectures, the essential computational unit that emerges is the Event-Condition-Action (ECA) pattern.
+The essential computational unit for event-driven architectures is the Event-Condition-Action (ECA) pattern.
 This pattern is widely acknowledged for its proficiency in managing diverse workloads efficiently, rendering a high level of performance and flexibility.

 Let's dissect the ECA pattern: